asiandevs/Game-Catalogue-PWA/part2_bash_setup.md

 # Part 2: Bash Project Setup Script (setup-project.sh)

 This file is part of the Full-Stack Annotated Study Guide: Game Catalogue PWA repository.
-It explains the Bash script to automate the project folder structure setup.
-[Return to repository root](../).
+It explains the Bash script to automate the project folder structure setup. [[Return to repository root](https://github.com/asiandevs/game-catalogue-pwa-guide/tree/main)](../).

 ## Line-by-Line Breakdown of the Automation Script